The ACECQA Board

 In her previous work for the Queensland Government (Education Queensland, Queensland Health and Premier and Cabinet), Catherine gained a deep understanding of the importance of evidence, prevention and collaboration in improving child and youth well-being, and the importance of the early years to life outcomes.

-Catherine has a very strong work ethic and a passion for improving the lives of Australians, particularly children and young people.
+Catherine has a passion for improving the lives of Australians, particularly children and young people.

 Ms Maree Bredhauer